HH-2020/Practice/MNIST/Readme.md

 Makeing some classification model for practicing.

-CNN model and only convolutional layer NN model were build for practicing.
+CNN model was build for practicing.